 Water is everywhere.
 71% of our earth is covered in water (96% of which exists in the world’s oceans).
 Water exists in the air as vapor and as moisture in soil.
 The human body is comprised of over 50% water, and a person cannot survive without water for more than a few days.
 Keeping well-hydrated contributes to regular bodily functioning, clear skin, and clear headedness.
-Evidence that suggests the existence of liquid water near the surface of Mars leads scientists today speculate whether life existed on Mars.
+Evidence that suggests the existence of liquid water near the surface of Mars leads scientists today speculate whether life existed on the red planet.
 And recent discoveries of planets that MIGHT have liquid water have the astronomy world all abuzz.
 Water is essential to life as we know it.

 To the ancients, water was no less important.
 Seas, the circumambient Ocean, rivers, lakes – waterways – were integral to the fabric of Greek culture.
 The sea was the lifeline of Greek communities, essential to polis subsistence (through fishing), commerce, defense.
 The sea was the backdrop for mythology.
 Heracles, Jason, and Odysseus traveled by sea.
 Colonization was largely a maritime enterprise, as were great voyages of exploration (Hanno, Pytheas, Alexander).
 It is only natural, then, that the Greeks would inquire into the nature of the ocean, seas, and other waterways.
 Aided by data collected from sailors, merchants, and explorers, they investigated sea and river depths, currents, tides, silting, estuaries, riverine anomalies (most notably the Nile flood), and other aquatic phenomena.